Skip to main content

 Airport Transfer

-Volunteers should arrive on Nosy Be Fascene Airport for pick-up on Sunday before their start date.
+Volunteers should arrive at Nosy Be Fascene Airport for pick-up on Sunday before their start date.
 They will be met at the airport or boat port (if arriving overland) and transferred to the volunteer camp on Nosy Komba.
 The boat ride from Nosy Be to Nosy Komba takes about 45 minutes with the last boat of the day departing around 15:00.
-If volunteers not arrive in time for the last boat to camp, our staff will assist in getting them to their hotel (we can provide hotel recommendations).
-The following day they will be met at a pre-determined time and place and transferred to the camp.
+If volunteers do not arrive in time for the last boat to camp, our staff will assist in getting them to their hotel (we can provide hotel recommendations).
+The following day they will be met at a predetermined time and place and transferred to the camp.
 If there is time before the last boat departs for Nosy Komba, our staff will give them a tour of the town of Hellville where they can purchase snacks, a local SIM card, draw money at an ATM, etc. It is important to note that in addition to time constraints with boat departures and tides, shops and stores all close for siesta between noon and 14:30/15:00 each day.

 For your departure: You are responsible to arrange and pay for your own transport back to the airport, however, we are happy to help you book your transport as needed.